usagitoneko97/klara/A2.ReversingAst/readme.md

         break
 ```

-To start building the ast, it's recommended to use [pyastviewer](https://github.com/titusjan/astviewer) to get an idea how the hierachy of the ast looks like.
+To start building the ast, it's recommended to use [pyastviewer](https://github.com/titusjan/astviewer) to get an idea how the hierarchy of the ast looks like.

 ![astviewer](https://github.com/usagitoneko97/python-ast/blob/master/A3.reversingAst/resources/astviewer.svg)